OpenRA-Zone/docs.openra.zone/content/tech/tesla.md

 The initial protocol will not use TLS.
 The information transmitted over the TCP connections won't contain

 ## Message type
-The message type indicates which type of data is encoded.
-In most cases this will also indicate the event for which the data was sent.
+The message type indicates which type of message is serialized.

  - Player join
  - Player leave